-18. The construction of sewage network of 104.948 kilometers is in progress and it is placed on the existing carriageway of the PWD or Municipality road.
+Sewerage Treatment Plant (STP) site was earlier a Government plantation site and the IA has cleared it after receiving NOC from Municipality The Implementing Agency i.e. BUIDCO has constructed boundary wall on proposed land and there is no squatter or encroachers on the land.
+The construction of sewage network of 142.9 kilometers is in progress and it is placed on the existing carriageway of the PWD or Municipality road.
 The work is being carried out with required permission/ NOC from the PWD and Municipality.

-E. Stake Holder Consultations
+5.2 Stake Holder Consultations

-The local communities are aware of the subproject and consultations with the PAPs were carried out through joint interface meeting with ULBs, community meeting, sensitization meeting at temple with religious leaders/ local community activity event at school campus.
+The local communities are aware of the subproject and public consultations were carried out in the subproject during project implementation through joint interface meeting with ULBs, community meetings, sensitization meetings at temple with religious leaders/ local community, activity event at school campus.

-F. Grievance Redressal Arrangements
+5.3 Grievance Redressal Arrangements

 Though no formal grievances have been recorded, project has not established any project specific grievance redressal mechanism.
-The only mechanism available is the District Grievance Cell through District Magistrate's office.
+The mechanism available is the District Grievance Cell through District Magistrate's office.
 Bihar Jal Nigam officials also informally handle grievances if any.